ppy/osu-wiki/wiki/Gameplay/Game_modifier/Bloom/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

-The **Bloom** mod progressively makes the cursor bigger as the combo builds up until it reaches the limit of 50x combo.
+The **Bloom** mod progressively makes the cursor bigger as the combo builds up until it reaches a set limit configurable.
 If you miss an object, the cursor returns to its original size.

 ## Customisation

 ![Bloom customisation options in the game client](/wiki/Gameplay/Game_modifier_(lazer)/img/customise/BM.jpg)

-- **Max size at combo** (5–100, default 50): The combo count at which the cursor reaches its maximum size.
+- **Max size at combo** (5,0–100, default 50): The combo count at which the cursor reaches its maximum size.
 - **Final size multiplier** (5,0–15,0, default 10,0): The multiplier applied to the cursor size when the combo reaches its maximum.

 [osu!]: /wiki/shared/mode/osu.png "osu!"